This service is run by the Department for Education (DfE).

 If you find any problems that are not listed on this page or think we’re not meeting accessibility requirements email firstname.lastname@example.org

-The Equality and Human Rights Commission (EHRC) is responsible for enforcing the accessibility regulations.
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

-Technical information about this website’s accessibility
+Technical information about this service’s accessibility

-This website is fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
+This service is fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.